cloudify-cosmo/docs.getcloudify.org/content/working_with/console/templates-mgmt.md

 * **Tenant Management** - Users, User-Groups and Tenants Management.
 This page does not exist in the community edition.
 * **Admin Operations** - Maintenance Mode switch, a view-only presentation of the system’s high-availability status and Snapshots management.
 * **System Resources** - Plugins, Secrets and Agents management.
-* **Statistics** - Predefined, commonly used statistics graphs derived from the diamond plugin metrics.
 * **Logs** - Events/Logs table with multiple filters

 ***main-default*** - Applies to all non-admin users in all the tenants to which they have access, and includes the following pages: